Tackling California’s Housing Crisis: 8 Innovative Solutions for Affordable Housing

 1. Expanding Community Land Trusts

 A community land trust (CLT) allows local communities to work together and own land.
-It’s a special way of managing property that helps communities meet their specific needs, such as creating affordable housing, caring for community spaces, and preserving parks and gardens.
+It is a special way of managing property that helps communities meet their specific needs, such as creating affordable housing, caring for community spaces, and preserving parks and gardens.

 2. Exploring New Methods for Constructing and Producing Homes

 High building costs make it difficult to afford a home, especially in California.
-One potential solution to increasing construction costs is considering new ways of building, including modular construction, panelized construction, 3D printing, and repurposed shipping containers.
+One potential solution to increasing construction costs is to consider new ways of building, including modular construction, panelized construction, 3D printing, and repurposed shipping containers.

-These methods are still new, but they could be a game-changer, making homes more affordable and filling the gap between the number of houses we need and the number of houses we have.
+These methods are still new, but they could be game-changers.
+They could make homes more affordable and fill the gap between the number of houses we need and the number of houses we have.

 3. Increasing Access to Home Financing